danielearwicker/flowerbi/README.md

 There are a lot of free libraries for drawing charts: [chart.js](https://www.chartjs.org/) is really easy to use, and it has [a good React wrapper](https://github.com/jerairrest/react-chartjs-2).

 But it would be a drag to have to write a separate API route that runs a different specific SQL query to get the data for each chart.
-TinyBI takes away that problem, and there's honestly not a lot to it.
+FlowerBI takes away that problem, and there's honestly not a lot to it.

 ## Flexible and creative querying at the client